How to stay flexible in six ways

 “Maintaining your neck’s range of movement will help posture and assist in functional activities, such as driving,” says Kale.
 Sit on a chair without slouching or leaning forwards.
 If you are standing, ensure your chin is not poking forwards.
 Gently turn your neck to one side and hold for 10 seconds, then repeat on the other side.

 Other neck exercises include the side-to-side neck tilt where you can move your neck toward one shoulder.
-After holding it for 5-10 seconds, move back to center then repeat on the other side.
+After holding it for 5-10 seconds, move back to centre then repeat on the other side.
 This should be repeated 3 to 5 times.

 6. Move, often

 Whether it’s walking, running or a YouTube workout, exercise will keep your joints in good working order.
 “Movement produces a lubricating fluid called synovial fluid.
 This helps the joint in much the same way as oil in a hinge – without it, the joint becomes worn quickly and seizes up,” says Makinde.
 So ultimately, get active now to stay active in the long term.